amandaghassaei/canvas-capture/README.md

 - webm export is ready to download immediately after all frames are captured.  mp4 export requires an additional conversion step after the frames have been captured; for very large videos, you may find that ffmpeg conversion to mp4 takes too long.
 - webm videos are significantly larger than mp4.
 - png export preserves the alpha channel of canvas, and jpeg/gif exporters will draw alpha = 0 as black, but the video exporter creates nasty artifacts when handling transparent/semi-transparent regions of the canvas – best to avoid this.
-- You cannot record gif and video (or multiple gifs, or multiple videos) at the same time.
+- You cannot record gif and video (or multiple gifs / multiple videos) at the same time.
 This appears to be a limitation of CCapture.js.
+You can record png/jpeg frames as zip while recording a video/gif.
 - gif.js (a dependency of CCapture.js) has some performance limitations and takes a significant amount of time to process after all frames have been captured, be careful if capturing a lot of frames.
 Exported gifs tend to be quite large and uncompressed you might want to optimize them further (I like [ezgif](https://ezgif.com/maker) for this).
+- Record frames is currently set to save a zip with no compression with [JSZip](https://github.com/Stuk/jszip).
+The zipping process still may take some time and you might be better off saving the frames individually with `takeXXXSnapshot()` if you have a lot of files to save.
+- `beginXXXRecord` methods return a `capture` object that can be passed to `CanvasCapture.recordFrame(capture)` or `CanvasCapture.stopRecord(capture)` to target a specific recording.
+If `recordFrame` or `stopRecord` are called with no arguments, all active captures are affected.

 ## License